ahnlak-dragonruby/UtilityToolkit/AhnMusic.md

 AhnMusic
 --------

+*NOTE* I have since realised that this is largely already handled in that .ogg files are automatically looped, and can be stopped by calling `$gtk.stop_music` at any time.
+So, this is somewhat reinventing the wheel but still a fun way to do music.

 This class provides a (relatively) painless way to drop music into your DragonRuby game, *but* it does require you to know your music!
 The notes are individually programmed, so it's not just a case of dropping your favourite `mp3` file into your